freeCodeCamp/chinese/chinese/articles/things-to-consider-when-picking-fonts.md

 The user is there to consume content or get a task done.
 Unless you're looking to be creative, the average user doesn't know, and doesn't care, what typeface it has so long as it's legible.

-Meanwhile, they may care for other things impacted by your font choices…
+Meanwhile, they may care for other things impacted by your font choices……

 ### Performance